Introduction to Quantum

 Quantum Computing is a groundbreaking method of processing information that harnesses the principles of quantum mechanics—the science that governs the behavior of very small particles like atoms.

-These capabilities make quantum computers incredibly efficient at solving complex problems, like molecule modeling for drug discovery, optimizing financial portfolios, and breaking encryption—tasks that would take classical computers an impractically long time.
+These capabilities make quantum computers incredibly efficient at solving some complex problems, like molecule modeling for drug discovery, design of new materials, and breaking encryption—tasks that would take classical computers an impractically long time.

-While classical computers must test scenarios sequentially, quantum computers can evaluate all possibilities at once, allowing faster solutions.
-For instance, factoring a large number (essential for cryptography) could take a classical computer millions of years, whereas a quantum computer, leveraging Shor’s algorithm, could solve it in seconds.
+While classical computers must test scenarios sequentially, quantum computers can utilize exotic concepts like interference and entanglement to (roughly speaking) evaluate many more possibilities at once, allowing faster solutions.
+For instance, factoring a large number (essential for cryptography) could take a classical computer millions of years, whereas a quantum computer, leveraging Shor’s algorithm, could potentially solve it within a few days.

 Technology Historical Timeline